Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Frequently Asked Questions

 Do you have to dig up the floor?
 Not always.
 In new builds, it goes in the floor slab.
-For renovations, we now use “overlay” systems.
-These sit right on top of your existing floorboards or concrete.
-They are thin (15mm-20mm) and save you the mess of excavation.
+For renovations, you can use "overlay" systems that sit directly on your existing floorboards or concrete.
+They’re thin (15mm-20mm), so you avoid the mess of excavation.

 Which type of underfloor heating is the cheapest to run?
-Water-based (wet) systems are significantly cheaper to run.
-Gas and heat pump energy tariffs are lower than standard electricity tariffs.
-If you have solar panels, however, electric heating becomes much more viable.
+Water-based (wet) systems are significantly cheaper to run because gas and heat pump energy tariffs are lower than standard electricity tariffs.
+If you have solar panels, electric heating becomes much more viable.

 Is underfloor heating worth it?
 For comfort?
-Absolutely.
-No cold spots.
-No ugly radiators ruining your wall space.
-For money?
-Yes, if you plan to stay in the home for a few years or are pairing it with a heat pump.
+Yes.
+You get no cold spots and no ugly radiators taking up wall space.
+Financially, it makes sense if you plan to stay in the home for a few years or you’re pairing it with a heat pump.

 Ready to get accurate numbers?